krsch/prompt-guesser/packages/backend-cloudflare/README.md

 ```

 The worker expects an optional `OPENAI_API_KEY` secret for real image generation; when absent it falls back to placeholder URLs.

+The repository includes a `wrangler.toml` with the binding preconfigured.
+Deploy with `wrangler deploy` after setting any desired secrets.